 - Store GitLab repositories on NAS to increase redundancy.

-- Distributed WordPress deployment with a shared “wp-content” directory.
+- Distributed WordPress deployment with a shared “wp-content” directory for your website.

 This article assumes you have a good understanding of the basic networking, Synology DSM and the L